First look at continuous spin gravity: Time delay signatures: CSP Gravitational Waves

 \subsection{Results for Continuous Spin Gauge Theories}

 A gauge field theory for CSPs was developed in \cite{Schuster:2014hca} and subsequently coupled to matter particles in \cite{Schuster:2023xqa}.
 This theory is based on a (bosonic) CSP field $\Psi(\eta^\mu,x^\mu)$, where $x^\mu$ is the usual space-time coordinate and the dependence of $\Psi$ on the new four-vector coordinate $\eta^\mu$ encodes the particle's spin (with substantial gauge redundancy).
-Because we are dealing here with the response of matter particles to an on-shell CSP background, we will need only four key results: the mode expansion of the CSP field, its coupling to a current, evaluation of certain integrals over $\eta$, and the embedding of on-shell (linearized) gravitational waves and the stress-energy tensor in the $\eta$-space action with $\rho=0$.
+Because we are dealing here with the response of matter particles to a CSP plane wave satisfying the vacuum equations of motion (i.e. on-shell), we will need only four key results: the mode expansion of the CSP field, its coupling to a current, evaluation of certain integrals over $\eta$, and the embedding of on-shell (linearized) gravitational waves and the stress-energy tensor in the $\eta$-space action with $\rho=0$.
 In the interest of brevity, we state the relevant results with minimal commentary, referring the reader to specific sections of \cite{Schuster:2023xqa} for elaboration and context.

 \paragraph{Field Mode Expansion:} Up to gauge terms, a general solution to the CSP equation of motion can be decomposed as

 with

 (see (2.30) and (2.31) of \cite{Schuster:2023xqa}).
 This decomposition is given in terms of a set of null ``frame'' vectors $\ep^\pm,q$ for given momentum $k$ satisfying $\epsilon^-={\epsilon^+}^*$, $k\cdot q=1$, and $\epsilon_+\cdot\epsilon_- = -2$ with all other inner products vanishing.
 As with the choice of polarization vectors in more familiar gauge theories, expansions using different choices of $\epsilon^\pm$ and $q$ are related by a gauge + little group transformation.
 For a wave propagating along the $z$-axis, $k_\m = (\om, 0, 0, \om)$, a convenient choice is $\ep^{\pm}_{\m} = (0, 1, \pm i, 0)$ and $q_\m = (1/2\om, 0, 0, -1/2\om)$, for which the modes $\psi_{h,\vb{k}}$ are eigenmodes of the usual helicity operator ${\mathbf{J}}\cdot { \mathbf{\hat k}}$ with eigenvalue $h$.
 In the next subsection, we will relate the previously considered $H^{(+)}$ and $H^{(\cross)}$ modes to real superpositions of the $h=\pm 2$ modes with $\rho_g = 0$.